alexpaul/JavaScript/Express.md

 Create a folder named `www` in the project's root directory and place static e.g `.html` pages there.

-Launch your web server example `node server.js`
+Launch your web server `node server.js`

 Create a file called `server.js` and add the following code.